 - If you are submitting your content via AST-Link, or via a partner integration, then you need to set your Video Encoding parameters in the Advanced Settings panel and save them as default, before submitting your content.
 Remember to remove the encoding settings from your defaults after you have submitted your content, if you do not want encoding for subsequent submissions.

 - The Windows Media Player on Windows 7 does not render properly files larger than 1920x1080 pixels.
 If your encoded output is larger than 1920x1080 pixels (for example, because you added Open Captions under the video pane), use QuickTime or VLC instead to watch the video.

-- When you request Encoding, you can still receive other captioning outputs.
+- When you request Encoding, you can still receive other captioning outputs ("side-car" caption files).
 You just need to keep/select the outputs under Output Types, and then select the Video Encoding type under Video Encoding, in the Advanced Settings.